 At the Annual Meeting, stockholders will be asked to approve an amendment to our 2018 Employee Stock Incentive Plan (the "2018 Plan"), which was adopted as described below.
-The amendment to the 2018 Plan would (i) reduce the limit on the aggregate Fair Market Value (as defined in the 2018 Plan) of Incentive Stock Options (as defined in the 2018 Plan) to \$100,000 in accordance with the requirements of Section 422 of the Internal Revenue Code of 1986, as amended; (ii) permit the Company to grant an amount of incentive stock options ("ISOs") equal to the maximum number of shares of Common Stock that may be issued under the 2018 Plan including such additional shares of Common Stock that become issuable pursuant to the 2018 Plan's automatic quarterly increases and (iii) no longer reduce the amount of shares of Common Stock that may be issued under the 2018 Plan in connection with a change in the outstanding shares of Common Stock by reason of stock dividends, stock splits, reverse stock splits, recepitalizations, mergers, consolidations, combinations or exchanges of shares, separations, reorganizations or liquidations.
+The amendment to the 2018 Plan would (i) permit the Company to grant an amount of incentive stock options ("ISOs") equal to the maximum number of shares of Common Stock that may be issued under the 2018 Plan including such additional shares of Common Stock that become issuable pursuant to the 2018 Plan's automatic quarterly increases and (ii) no longer reduce the amount of shares of Common Stock that may be issued under the 2018 Plan in connection with a change in the outstanding shares of Common Stock by reason of stock dividends, stock splits, reverse stock splits, recapitalizations, mergers, consolidations, combinations or exchanges of shares, separations, reorganizations or liquidations.

-The amendment does not increase the maximum amount of shares of Common Stock that can be issued under the 2018 Plan, which is 45,000,000 shares of Common Stock, including the maximum amount of shares of Common Stock that may be added to the 2018 Plan in accordance with the automatic quarterly increases (which maximum amount, if this proposal is approved, will not be reduced in connection with any reverse stock split or similar transaction).
+The amendment does not increase the maximum amount of shares of Common Stock that can be issued under the 2018 Plan, which is 42,000,000 shares of Common Stock, including the maximum amount of shares of Common Stock that may be added to the 2018 Plan in accordance with the automatic quarterly increases (which maximum amount, if this proposal is approved, will not be reduced in connection with any reverse stock split or similar transaction).